Type-32/tauri-sqlite-orm/README.md

-## tauri-sqlite-orm
+## Tauri SQLite ORM

 A Drizzle-like TypeScript ORM tailored for Tauri v2's `@tauri-apps/plugin-sql` (SQLite).
-Plug-and-play for Nuxt/Tauri apps: define schema in TS, run tracked migrations, and query with a soft-relations API.
+It provides a simple, type-safe query builder and migration tools to help you manage your database with ease.

+### Features

+- **Drizzle-like Schema:** Define your database schema using a familiar, chainable API.
+- **Type-Safe Query Builder:** Build SQL queries with TypeScript, ensuring type safety and autocompletion.
+- **Simplified Migrations:** Keep your database schema in sync with your application's models using automatic schema detection and migration tools.
+- **Lightweight & Performant:** Designed to be a thin layer over the Tauri SQL plugin, ensuring minimal overhead.

-### Install
+### Installation

 ```bash
 bun add @type32/tauri-sqlite-orm @tauri-apps/plugin-sql